 Policy CD-1.14 Development set back from the Coastal Trail.
-All new development (including decks and balconies) north of Pudding Creek shall be set back at least 30 feet from the edge of the Coastal Trail parcel edge (which includes the Old Haul Road, Noyo Headland Park trail, and Pomo Bluffs Park trail) and shall be consistent with all other applicable LCP setback requirements.
+All new development (including decks and balconies) north of Pudding Creek shall be set back at least 30 feet from the edge of the Coastal Trail (net the parcel edge) (which includes the Old Haul Road, Noyo Headland Park trail, and Pomo Bluffs Park trail) and shall be consistent with all other applicable LCP setback requirements.

 Policy CD - 1.15 Restore and Enhance Visually Degraded Areas.
-Encourage and assist where possible public and private efforts to restore the scenic beauty of visually degraded areas that are visible from scenic roads or public viewing areas in the City's Coastal Zone.
+Encourage and assist wher Commented [JM6]: Policy recommended by CCC LCP possible public and private efforts to restore the scenic beauty of visually degraded areas that ar Guidance. visible from scenic roads or public viewing areas in the City's Coastal Zone.